seunghee-simon-ro/australia-steel-import-analysis/README.md

 # Australia Steel Import Market Analysis

+**Australian Steel Import Market | 2015–2026**

 Analysis of Australia's steel import market using Australian Bureau of Statistics (ABS) merchandise import data.

-This project looks at Australia's steel import values, major source countries, market share movements, and the position of South Korea in the market.
+> A Python-based analysis of import trends, source countries and market share movements, with a focus on South Korea.

 ## Project Overview